Onemind-Services-LLC/naf/60 Multi-Vendor Network Automation/exercise3.md

     'interfaces' :['ethernet1/1','ethernet1/3']
 }
 ```
-3. Create config_sf.py and add below config
+3. Proceed by creating a file named 'configure_ospf_sf.py' and add the following configuration:

-Description: Below mentioned code will configure the OSPF on all the devices.
-Below is the brief description about each function which is defined in the code.
+Description: This script configures OSPF on all devices within the San Francisco site.
+It contains a series of functions tailored to handle specific tasks required for OSPF configuration across multiple vendors.

+Functions:
-check_ssh_connectivity: This function will check the connectivity status to the all devices before configuring the OSPF.
+- check_ssh_connectivity: This function verifies the SSH connectivity status to all devices before initiating OSPF configuration.

-apply_ospf_config_vyos: This function uses the netmiko library and configures the VYOS device.
+- apply_ospf_config_vyos: Utilizing the netmiko library, this function configures OSPF on the VyOS device.

-apply_ospf_config_arista: This function uses the netmiko library and configures the arista device.
+- apply_ospf_config_arista: Leveraging the netmiko library, this function configures OSPF on the Arista device.

-generate_palo_alto_api_key: This function connects to the Palo Alto device and generates the API token for rest API.
+- generate_palo_alto_api_key: Establishes a connection to the Palo Alto device and generates the API token required for REST API operations.

-modify_virtual_router: This function modifies the virtual router in the Palo Alto and enables the OSPF in it.
+- modify_virtual_router: Modifies the virtual router settings on the Palo Alto device to enable OSPF functionality.

-commit_configuration: This function safe The PALO Alto configuration.
+- commit_configuration: Safely saves the configuration changes made on the Palo Alto device.

+Note: This script orchestrates OSPF configuration seamlessly across various devices, ensuring consistent and reliable routing functionality within the San Francisco site.

 ```python
 import requests